 Hal Smith - drums, leader

 A full-time musician since 1978, Hal has played in nearly every Classic jazz band of note: the Dukes of Dixieland, Jim Cullum Jazz Band, Butch Thompson Trio, New Black Eagles, Fat Babies, Banu Gibson and led bands such as the Roadrunners, with Bobby Gordon and Rebecca Kilgore.
-He lives in Central Arkansas and travels across the U.S. to work with bands including his own “Swing Central” and “Pretty Wild.”
+Hal travels across the U.S. to work with bands including his own “Swing Central” and “Pretty Wild.”
 In addition to his musical activities, Hal writes for America’s Finest City Dixieland Jazz Society’s JAZZ RAMBLER.
 He is a longtime fan of Kid Ory’s drummer Minor Hall.

 Clint Baker -